escorciav/moments-retrieval-page/README.md

 The paper will die in arxiv without any peer-reviewed stampt.
 Victor was stubborn and out of his mind for delaying the code release.

+2022-11-23.
+Our paper got desk rejected from CVIU.
+The editor and Editor-In-Chief (Prof. Nicu Sebe) did not like that we submitted ~200 pages submission.

+2022-09-12.
+Mattia found out how to stop Victor's procastination.
+We submitted our paper, all the reviews, and all the previous rebuttals to CVIU.
+Looking forward ✌🏼.

+2021-09-02.
+Our paper got rejected on IJCV.
+After two revisions, we did not have a chance to address two reviewers 🤬.
+OMG, the great editor appointed seven reviewers ‼️ Until the editor got dissmised or we receive an apologies, Victor won't review ~for free~ for IJCV.

+2020-12-16.
+We submitted out work to IJCV.
+@Mattia improve STAL thanks to Supervised Contrastive learning.

 2020-07-30.
-Work, ~was rejected from ECCV'20(the fourth time due to novelty 😝)~, will be released before CVPR'21 deadline.
-Get in touch if you plan to run comparsions!
+Our paper got rejected on ECCV'20, the fourth time due to novelty 😝.
+Code will be released for CVPR'22 deadline.
+Get in touch if you plan to run comparisons!

 2019-11-12.
 Model details (initialization), Video corpus moment retrieval evaluation details.